Tzavaat HaRivash

 Tzavaat HaRivash (Hebrew: צוואת הריב"ש, "Testament of the Rabbi Yisroel Baal Shem") is a book of collected teachings from the Baal Shem Tov regarding Divine service, personal refinement, and understanding the Divine.
-The title of the book is derived from its opening words of the first teaching.
+The title of the book is derived from the opening words of its first teaching.
 The work was not penned by the Baal Shem Tov himself, but rather compiled by his disciples and followers.

 Teachings

 Subduing physical desires and the evil inclination

 The book calls for a high degree of self-mastery.
 In repeated instances, the Baal Shem Tov urges constant attachment to the Divine and separation from unnecessary physical matters.
 Even when involved with worldly affairs, one should consider the higher worlds to be his true home and long to return there as soon as the necessary business is finished.
 Although the book was written for those who still felt attachment to physical desires, it teaches that one should strive to distance oneself from them to the point of being actually disgusted by them.